Skip to main content

 5 tips for preventing transplant shock when you repot your plants

-When you’re a plant enthusiast, repotting your plants is an inevitable part of the plant growing process.
+When you’re a plant enthusiast, repotting your plants is an inevitable part of the plant-growing process.
 If you’re dealing with indoor plants, they’ll appreciate more room as they flourish.
 With edible garden plants, you’ll often need to move seedlings into the ground or a more spacious container.
 And sometimes, you’ll need to repot your plants to combat issues such as root rot or pests.
 Moving plants from one place to another should be easy, right?
 This isn’t necessarily always the case.
-Before you know it, transplant shock can creep up on you a few days after you move your plant!

-Let’s be clear: a yellow leaf here and a wilted stem there is no cause for concern, as these are just signs that your plant is acclimating to its new home.
+Let’s be clear: A yellow leaf here and a wilted stem there is no cause for concern, as these are just signs that your plant is acclimating to its new home.
 But an entire plant dying on you can be quite a hassle, not to mention disappointing!
-So how do you prevent transplant shock as you repot your plants?
-Here’s a helpful breakdown of measures to take to ensure your plant settles into its new planter without a hitch!
+So, how do you prevent transplant shock as you repot your plants?
+Here’s a helpful breakdown of measures to take to ensure your plant settles into its new planter without a hitch.

 Start with a healthy plant

-The process for transplanting your plant really starts at the nursery.
+The process of transplanting your plant really starts at the nursery.
 You want to get healthy plants with strong root systems.
 A plant that is rootbound or has weak roots may be difficult to transplant into a different container down the line.
 Once you grab a plant from your local nursery, don’t rush to transplant it.
 Keep your plant in its nursery pot for a few weeks or months.
-You can even use its intended planter as a cachepot for a while to help it acclimate to its future home.
+You can even use its intended planter as a cachepot for a while to help it acclimate to its new home.

 Transplant at the right time

-Moving your plants in the middle of summer or winter will make them more vulnerable to stress due to the extreme temperatures!
-The ideal times for transplanting plants are early spring and autumn — this is why it’s a good idea to start seeds a couple weeks before the last frost and first frost.
+Moving your plants in the middle of summer or winter will make them more vulnerable to stress due to the extreme temperatures.
+The ideal times for transplanting plants are early spring and autumn — this is why it’s a good idea to start seeds a couple weeks before the last frost.
 So, when is it time to repot?
 With indoor houseplants, you really don’t need to repot your plants more often than every year or two (unless you have pests or root rot).
 Signs that your plant will appreciate a more spacious pot include roots poking through the drainage hole or emerging from the soil, the potting mix drying out quickly, and the plant becoming top-heavy.

 Picking the right planter

 Ideally, you want to get a planter that’s roughly two inches wider in diameter than your current plant container.
 A small pot will leave your roots without space, but one that’s too big can be problematic, as well — the growing medium will absorb too much water and drown your roots.
-As you scope out potential planters, check if they have drainage holes, or otherwise use them as cachepots or drill holes into them yourself.
+As you pick out potential planters, check if they have drainage holes, or otherwise, use them as cachepots or drill holes into them yourself.

 Be gentle when transplanting